Pulsar timing in the Galactic Center: Results

 By repeating this analysis for all the toy models considered in Table \ref{tab:pulsars_toy_models}, we obtain an estimate of the number of complete orbits (and hence of the observation timespan) required for the timing residuals to exceed the nominal timing sensitivity for SKA-like observations of pulsars at the Galactic Center.
-We summarize all these results in Table \ref{tab:residuals_all} for the toy models reported in Table \ref{tab:pulsars_toy_models}.
+We summarize all these results in Table \ref{tab:residuals_all} for all the toy models reported in Table \ref{tab:pulsars_toy_models}.
 Specifically, for individual variations of one parameter at a time (by leaving all other parameters fixed) within given percentages, we report the number of periods and the corresponding time required for the residuals amplitude to surpass the threshold.
 The results are consistent across the four toy models considered, with pulsars in a stronger gravitational regime requiring a shorter observational window to qualitatively reach the same percentage sensitivity on the orbital parameters (with only the eccentricity, due to the aforementioned non-linear behaviour on the timing residuals, representing an exception to this pattern), while intrinsic parameters, like the pulsar period and its variation, whose estimation is independent on the strength of the gravitational regime, require the same amount of time across the different models.
+Of course, the approach considered in this section, \emph{i.e.} considering variations of only one parameter at a time, does not take into account the possible degeneracies between the intrinsic and orbital pulsar parameters, which could not only spoil the precision of the parameter estimation, but also its accuracy (related, for example, to the introduction of biases in the parameter estimation).